Tumo Center for Creative Technologies: TUMO Yerevan

 TUMO's first center opened in Yerevan in 2011.
 The center's namesake is inspired by next-door Tumanyan Park, which bears the name of prominent Armenian author Hovhannes Tumanyan.
 TUMO Yerevan was designed by architect Bernard Khoury.
 Approximately 15,000 students actively attend the center.

 TUMO Dilijan

 TUMO's second center in Dilijan opened in 2012 under a cooperative agreement between TUMO and the Armenian General Benevolent Union, with additional support from the Central Bank of Armenia.
-TUMO Dilijan provides supplemental education to hundreds of young students, some of whom travel from remote villages to attend the center.
-Currently, the center is expanding in order to provide TUMO's educational program to even more teenagers from surrounding villages.